All Products

 qwen3-vl-embedding

-Supports 33 major languages, including Chinese, English, Japanese, Korean, French, and German.
+Supports 33 major languages, such as Chinese, English, Japanese, Korean, French, and German.

 Independent multimodal model